Orbiter (comics)

 Orbiter is a graphic novel by Warren Ellis and Colleen Doran, published in 2003 by DC Comics under their Vertigo imprint.

 Ellis and Doran, both spaceflight enthusiasts, dedicated Orbiter to the "lives, memories and legacies" of the astronauts who died in the 2003 Columbia disaster.

 Synopsis

 Ten years after the Space Shuttle Venture mysteriously disappeared, it returns.
-Of its original crew of seven, only one remains — and he is catatonic; also, there is sand from Mars in the shuttle's landing gear.
-Three scientists investigate the Venture and its occupant, to find out what happened.
+Of its original crew of seven, only one remains — and he is catatonic; also, there is sand from Mars in the shuttle's landing gear and the vessel itself appears to now have skin.
+Three specialists are brought in to investigate the Venture and its occupant, to find out what happened.